scy-phy/minicps/docs/swat-tutorial.rst

 SWaT topology
 ---------------

-To start the simulation, open up a terminal, navigate into your ``minicp`` directory and type:
+To start the simulation, open up a terminal, navigate into your ``minicps`` directory and type:

 .. code-block:: console